-Adam Sifre’s “Poppa’s Parrot” (NMW 2017)
+Adam Sifre’s “Papa’s Parrot” (NMW 2017)

-Adam Sifre of Wayne, NJ has won the 44th New Millennium Flash Fiction Prize for “Poppa’s Parrot.”
+Adam Sifre of Wayne, NJ has won the 44th New Millennium Flash Fiction Prize for “Papa’s Parrot.”

 He will receive $1,000 and publication both online and in print.

-“Sifre’s story, ‘Poppa’s Parrot,’ is the story of a bird who traded flight for knowledge, his freedom for the privilege of hearing a certain Old Man spin stories on a typewriter in Cuba, and how those stories began to transform the one who listened.” –NMW
+“The story of a bird who traded flight for knowledge, his freedom for the privilege of hearing a certain Old Man spin stories on a typewriter in Cuba, and how those stories began to transform the one who listened.” –NMW

-Poppa’s Parrot
+Papa’s Parrot

 by Adam Sifre